codewithbalaji/Hunger-Free-Webiste/README.md

 ### Our Final Deployments

-- Website: [Add URL here]
+- Website: [Soon Updated]
-- WebApp: [Add URL here]
+- WebApp: [Soon Updated]
-- Repo link for WebApp: [Add URL here]
+- Repo link for WebApp: [https://github.com/codewithbalaji/hunger-free-web]

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Hunger Free, please check out our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to Hunger Free.

 ## Support

-For any questions or issues, please reach out to us at support@hungerfree.com.
+For any questions or issues, please reach out to us at balaji01975@gmail.com.